bagder/http2-explained/en/part11.md

 ## 11.4.
 Command line use

-To tell curl to use http2, either plain text or over TLS, you use the `--http2` option (that is “dash dash http2”). curl still defaults to HTTP/1.1 so the extra option is necessary when you want http2.
+To tell curl to use http2, either plain text or over TLS, you use the `--http2` option (that is “dash dash http2”). curl defaults to HTTP/1.1 for
+HTTP: URLs so the extra option is necessary when you want http2 for that.
+For HTTPS URLs, curl will attempt to use http2.

 ## 11.5. libcurl options